Tesla CEO Elon Musk takes a 9% stake in Twitter

 Twitter’s stock surged 25% before the opening bell Monday.

-Musk said that he was “ giving serious thought ” to creating a rival social media platform and has clashed repeatedly with financial regulators about his use of Twitter.
+Musk told is more than 80 million followers on Twitter that he was “ giving serious thought ” to creating a rival social media platform and has clashed repeatedly with financial regulators about his use of Twitter.

 Early last month, Musk asked a federal judge to nullify a subpoena from securities regulators and throw out a 2018 court agreement in which Musk had to have someone pre-approve his posts on Twitter.
 U.S. securities regulators said they had legal authority to subpoena Tesla and Musk about his tweets, and that Musk’s move to throw out a 2018 court agreement that his tweets be pre-approved is not valid.

-Musk’s revelation about his stake in Twitter shares comes two days after Tesla Inc. posted lackluster first-quarter production numbers.
+Musk’s revelation about his stake in Twitter shares comes two days after Tesla Inc. posted first-quarter delivery numbers.
 While the company delivered 310,000 vehicles in the period, the figure was slightly below expectations.